paulsinclair51/briteTest/docs/LiteTest_Runner_Reference.md

 ### 6.3.3. `LT_RETURN`

 ### 6.3 Execute Macros

 - `LT_GROUP(funcname, [include], [isolation])[;]`
 - `LT_TEST(expression, [include], [isolation][;])`

-A semicolon is not alllowed if the macro is used as argument to LT_WRITE_RESULTS macro;
+A semicolon is not allowed if the macro is used as argument to LT_WRITE_RESULTS macro;
 otherwise, it is required.

 Include parameter: